CH2-PS338/model-food-detection/README.md

 2. **Keras**: A high-level neural networks API, written in Python and capable of running on top of TensorFlow.

-3. **Pandas**: A data manipulation library for Python, providing data structures for efficiently storing and manipulating large datasets.

-4. **Matplotlib**: A 2D plotting library for Python, used for creating static, animated, and interactive visualizations.
+3. **Matplotlib**: A 2D plotting library for Python, used for creating static, animated, and interactive visualizations.

-5. **OS module**: A Python module that provides a way to interact with the operating system, allowing file system operations.
+4. **OS module**: A Python module that provides a way to interact with the operating system, allowing file system operations.

 ## Steps to Replicate